w3c/AB-public/Vision/README.md

 	including building and maintaining respected relationships
 	with governments and businesses for providing credible advice.

+# Status

+Status of This Document
+This document reflects the consensus of the AB at the time of publication.
+It will continue to evolve and the AB will issue updates as often as needed.
+The intent is for this document to become a W3C Statement.

+This document was published by the Advisory Board as a Group Draft Note using the Note track.
+Group Draft Notes are not endorsed by W3C nor its Members.

+This is a draft document and may be updated, replaced or obsoleted by other documents at any time.
+It is inappropriate to cite this document as other than work in progress.

+The W3C Patent Policy does not carry any licensing requirements or commitments on this document.

+This document is governed by the 2 November 2021 W3C Process Document.

 # Acknowledgements and Supporting Material

 * This document is intended to be a stronger vision statement for the [W3C](https://w3.org/).